chambbj/foss4g-2017/PITCHME.md

 ### Alpine Docker Image

-* Prototype Alpine image with ~80% of the plugins is currently under 400 MB
+* Prototype Alpine image with ~80% of the plugins

 <table style="font-size:100%;">
   <tr>